-Until such time as the CVS is finalised, Council will consider all of all the islands to be at risk of coastal inundation and erosion.
+Until such time as the CVS is finalised, Council will consider all the islands to be at risk of coastal inundation and erosion.
 The CVS will inform the CHRMAP with more detailed risk information that will further guide Council in decision making.

-Planning and Development (Local Planning Schemes) Regulations 2015; Schedule 2 Deemed provisions for local planning schemes, Part 9 Procedure for dealing with applications for development approvalapproval.
+Planning and Development (Local Planning Schemes) Regulations 2015; Schedule 2 Deemed provisions for local planning schemes, Part 9 Procedure for dealing with applications for development approval.

 Section 67.
 Matters to be considered by local government (relevant to this policy).
-In considering an application for development approval the local government is to have

 In considering an application for development approval the local government is to have due regard to the following matters to the extent that, in the opinion of the local government, those matters are relevant to the development the subject of the application -

-(q) the suitability of the land for the development taking into account considering the possible risk of flooding, tidal inundation, subsidence, landslip, bush fire, soil erosion, land degradation or any other risk.
+(q) the suitability of the land for the development considering the possible risk of flooding, tidal inundation, subsidence, landslip, bush fire, soil erosion, land degradation or any other risk.

-- To ensure coastal land is continuously provided for public access, recreation, and conservation. - 2.
+- 1. To ensure coastal land is continuously provided for public access, recreation, and conservation. - 2.
 To ensure public safety and reduce risk associated with coastal erosion and inundation. - 3.
-To encourage appropriate land use and development of land taking into account considering the risk from coastal erosion and inundation. - 4.
+To encourage appropriate land use and development of land considering the risk from coastal erosion and inundation. - 4.
 To encourage land use and development that does not accelerate coastal erosion or increase inundation risks; or have a detrimental impact on the functions of public reserves. - 5.
-To ensure that development addresses the State Planning Policy No. 2.6 Coastal Planning Policy (as amended). - To be risk adverse and transparent about the issues regarding the development of land at risk from coastal erosion and inundation. - 7.
+To ensure that development addresses the State Planning Policy No. 2.6 Coastal Planning Policy (as amended). - 6.
+To be risk adverse and transparent about the issues regarding the development of land at risk from coastal erosion and inundation. - 7.
 To inform and guide the community of the risks to the islands of sea level rise and the potential current and future impact on all land within the Shire of Cocos (Keeling) Islands.